Island hopping by bike in Gothenburg's archipelago

 Hönö – shopping, swimming and fishing adventures

 You will arrive in the middle of vibrant Klåva harbour on the island of Hönö, amidst cute little shops and a large selection of cafés and restaurants.
-If you didn’t bring your own bike, you can rent one at Paoloscykel, which also has children’s bikes and bike trailers.
+Hönö is a perfect island to bike around - so don't leave your bike at home!

 Hungry already?
 Then drop by the Tullhuset restaurant, which always offers freshly caught fish and shellfish on the menu.
 Or why not dine at the charming Lilling Cottage, which serves Mediterranean-inspired cuisine using seasonal ingredients.
 Under the same roof there is also a flower shop and a picturesque home interior shop with carefully selected products.
 You can find more tips on where to eat on Hönö here.